 The National Concours d’art oratoire

 First place winners will qualify for scholarships, ranging from $1000 to $20,000.
-In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, the Université Sainte-Anne, and the University of Prince Edward Island, and Second and third place winners have the option of receiving scholarships from the University of Ottawa, the Université de Saint-Boniface, or the University of Prince Edward Island.
+In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, and the Université Sainte-Anne, and second and third place winners have the option of receiving scholarships from the University of Ottawa or the Université de Saint-Boniface.

 In addition to these academic rewards, the contest provides an opportunity for students to visit Canada’s capital and meet others from across the country.